samuelfa/nylas-php/README.md

 ## End

-This nylas-php project is forked by https://github.com/lanlin,
+This nylas-php project is forked by https://github.com/lanlin and by https://github.com/samuelfa (support for PHP 5.6)

 it's not the official version.
 The official version has many bugs.